Tresjs/tres/docs/guide/your-first-scene.md

 ```

 ::: warning
-A common issue is, that the camera default position is the origin of the scene (0,0,0).
+A common issue is that the camera default position is the origin of the scene (0,0,0).
 TresJS will automatically set the position of your camera to `[3,3,3]` if the prop `position` is not set by you.
 If no camera is defined in you scene, a perspective camera is added automatically.
 :::

 ## Adding a 🍩